radius-project/bicep-types-aws/artifacts/bicep/aws/aws.datasync/default/types.md

 * **Subdirectory**: string (WriteOnly): The subdirectory in HDFS that is used to read data from the HDFS source location or write data to the HDFS destination.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.

-## NameNode
-### Properties
-* **Hostname**: string (Required): The DNS name or IP address of the Name Node in the customer's on premises HDFS cluster.
-* **Port**: int (Required): The port on which the Name Node is listening on for client requests.

-## QopConfiguration
-### Properties
-* **DataTransferProtection**: string: Configuration for Data Transfer Protection.
-* **RpcProtection**: string: Configuration for RPC Protection.

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.DataSync/LocationNFSProperties
 ### Properties
 * **LocationArn**: string (ReadOnly, Identifier): The Amazon Resource Name (ARN) of the NFS location.